 - 1-liter vegetable oil (or lard or dripping to cook)

-- Cut the potatoes into 1cm slices then slice these into 1cm-wide chips.
+Cut the potatoes into 1-centimeter slices, then slice these into 1-centimeter-wide chips.
 Place the chips into a colander and rinse under cold running water.

 Place the washed chips into a pan of cold water, bring to a gentle boil and simmer for 3 to 4 minutes.

 Drain carefully through a colander then dry with kitchen paper.
 Keep in the fridge covered with kitchen paper until needed.